Woo95/Devhub/content/English/03_Technical Notes/Minecraft-Like Crafting System.md

 #### `Item Related Classes`
 - [[Minecraft-Like Crafting System (Code)#^c616c6|ItemInfo class]]:
-	- A `ScriptableObject` that holds an item’s icon, description, and `eItemType`, defining properties shared across all instances of the item.
+	- A `ScriptableObject` that holds an item's icon, description, and `eItemType`, defining properties shared across all instances of the item.
 	- [[Minecraft-Like Crafting System (Code)#^7e13a8|eItemType enum]]:
 		- Unique item IDs used to categorize items, specifically **for the crafting algorithm**.
 - [[Minecraft-Like Crafting System (Code)#^c6f0e7|ItemInstance class]]: